 Whether you are subject to this rule will be determined by the consular officer and indicated on your J Visa.

 Who is considered an eligible dependent?

 Dependents must be spouses or children of the J‐1 Visa holder.
 Common law marriages are not recognized and are not eligible for J‐2 Dependent Visas.
 The age limit for dependents is 21.

 What happens if a child is born to a participant during the J‐1 program?

 The Cultural Vistas health insurance policy does not cover pregnancy.
 If a participant decides to remain in the United States while pregnant, they will have to pay for all the medical care themselves, which can be very expensive.
 All children born to participants in a Cultural Vistas J‐1 program must be covered by a valid health insurance policy within 30 days of the birth of the child.
-Dependent children can be enrolled into the health insurance program offered by Cultural Vistas at an additional cost, or they must be enrolled into a health insurance policy that meets the minimum requirements established by the U.S. Department of State.
+Children on a J-2 dependent visa can be enrolled into the health insurance program offered by Cultural Vistas at an additional cost, or they must be enrolled into a health insurance policy that meets the minimum requirements established by the U.S. Department of State.

 Children born in the United States are considered to be citizens of the United States.
 J‐1 participants who wish to maintain their children’s U.S. citizenship should arrange to obtain a U.S. passport for children born in the United States prior to the end of their J‐1 program.